hitokiri-mata/katacoda-courses/kubernetes-fundamentals/distillation/step5-single-stage-slim.md

 `docker push $REGISTRY/listdir-a-sss:0.1.0`{{execute}}

-Notice the size of the binary container image is about 185MB.
+Notice the size of the binary container image is about 184MB.
 This built image includes a Linux OS, a JRE, and our ListDir application.
 The "slim" version is a derivation of Debian Linux that is smaller than the full Debian image.
 A good example of the distillation pattern.

 Let's see how long the execution will take.

 `time docker run $REGISTRY/listdir-a-sss:0.1.0`{{execute}}

 Run it a a few more times and see what the average time and variance is.
-It should take about 1.400 seconds.
+It should take about 1 second, +/- 1/3 of a second.

 Compare this time to running the application natively.
-It adds over 1 second latency to get the application to start.
+It adds some latency to get the application to start.
 This is the cost of starting the container.
 However, we now have much more control over the environment including the OS and the JRE version.